 What language skills are required?

 Applicants need to have an excellent knowledge of the language at the universities they wish to attend.
 They also need to have English skills sufficient for an interview in English as well as to enable Schlumberger Foundation’s mission to encourage creating an international community of woman leaders who act as change agents in their home countries.

 May I change my research project or host university if I receive an award?

 Applicants may not change their research project or choice of host university once they have submitted their application.
 If you are selected for an award, you may not subsequently modify your research project or host university without the prior approval of the Schlumberger Foundation.

-- you are a female citizen of a developing country or emerging economy.
-You are not eligible if you hold dual citizenship of which one is citizenship of a developed country.
-(Note: If you have been awarded a grant and then obtain citizenship of a developed country, the grant will be discontinued as of the date of such additional citizenship)
+- are a female and are a citizen of a developing country or emerging economy where women are underrepresented in Science, Technology, Engineering and Mathematics (STEM) disciplines*.
+You are not eligible to apply if you hold dual citizenship of which one is citizenship of a developed country.
+(N.B.
+If you have been awarded a Faculty for the Future grant and after the award you obtain citizenship of a developed country, the grant will be discontinued as of the date of such additional citizenship);

 Are Schlumberger employees eligible to apply for grants?